Emerging Issues in TCPA Class Actions: Impact of McLaughlin v. McKesson, Novel Claims, and Defense Strategies

 Description

-In any TCPA class action, defendants want strategies for preventing costly discovery, advice about practically executing the strategy, and ways to prove they were operating in good faith to comply by creating and following sound policies and procedures.
+In any TCPA class action, defendants want strategies for preventing costly discovery and getting the case resolved in their favor as quickly as feasible.
 Before McLaughlin, the parties could rely on district court deference to FCC guidance about what the TCPA meant, or alternatively take advantage of ambiguities in the statute if there were no FCC guidance.
-After McLaughlin, ensconced FCC guidance is open to far wider attacks and creates both uncertainty and opportunity.
+After McLaughlin, ensconced FCC guidance is open to wider attacks, which creates both uncertainty and opportunity.

 Listen as this panel of TCPA class action defense lawyers discusses best practical strategies regarding class certification, risks of mass arbitration, merits defenses, pros and cons of bifurcated discovery, and how to reduce plaintiffs’ potential leverage points.